yenchunliu97/yenchunliu97.github.io/content/authors/admin/_index.md

     url: https://stat.duke.edu

 # Short bio (displayed in user profile at end of posts)
-bio: I am a fourth year Statistics PhD student at Duke University.
+bio: I am a second year Statistics PhD student at Duke University.

 # Interests to show in About widget
 interests: